-13.2.2 Credit Policy
+13.3.2 Credit Policy

 Bank's lending to the Micro and Small enterprises engaged in the manufacture or production of goods specified in the first schedule to the Industries (Development and regulation) Act, 1951 and notified by the Government from time to time is reckoned for priority sector advances.
 However, bank loans up to ₹.5 crore per borrower/unit to Micro and Small Enterprises engaged in providing or rendering of services and defined in terms of investment in equipment under MSMED Act, 2006 are eligible to be reckoned for priority sector advances.
 Lending to Medium enterprises is not eligible to be included for the purpose of computation of priority sector lending.
-Priority sector lending include only those sectors, as part of the priority sector swhich are employment-intensive such as agriculture, and Micro and Small enterprises.
+Priority sector lending include only those sectors, as part of the priority sector that impact large sections of the population, the weaker sections and the sectors which are employment-intensive such as agriculture, and Micro and Small enterprises.

 As per extant policy, certain targets have been prescribed for banks for lending to the Micro and Small enterprise (MSE) sector.
 In terms of the recommendations of the Prime Minister's Task Force on MSMEs banks have been advised to achieve a 20 per cent year-on-year growth in credit to micro and small enterprises, a 10 per cent annual growth in the number of micro enterprise accounts and 60% of total lending to MSE sector as on preceding March 31st to Micro enterprises.

 In order to ensure that sufficient credit is available to micro enterprises within the MSE sector, banks should ensure that: